bundlewrap/bundlewrap/docs/content/repo/nodes.py.md

 ## os

 Currently, only the default value of "linux" is supported.
-Your mileage may vary for "macosx" or "openbsd".
+Your mileage may vary for "macos" or "openbsd".

 <br>